-The word spondylolisthesis comes from the Greek words spondylos, which means "spine" or "vertebra," and listhesis, which means "to slip or slide."
+The word spondylolisthesis (pronounced spohn-di-low-less-THEE-sis) comes from the Greek words spondylos, which means "spine" or "vertebra," and listhesis, which means "slipping, sliding or movement."

 What are the types of spondylolisthesis?

-- Pathological spondylolisthesis, which happens when the spine is weakened by disease — such as osteoporosis — an infection, or tumor.
+- Pathological spondylolisthesis occurs when a disease — such as osteoporosis — or tumor causes the condition.